BernhardHumm/AAI/manuscript/06_Natural_Language_Processing.md

 [Dandelion API](https://dandelion.eu) is a web service for semantic texts analytics, including NER.
 See a screenshot of an example in Fig. 6.12.

-{width=75%}
+{width=65%}
 ![Fig. 6.12: NERD example](images/NER.png)

 In this example, the following text is analyzed:

-"The Mona Lisa is a 16th century oil painting created by Leonardo.
-It's held at the Louvre in Paris."
+	The Mona Lisa is a 16th century oil painting created by Leonardo.
+It's held at the Louvre in Paris.

 Dandelion detected the language English and the following named entities: